polysome/vane/README.md

 vane
 ====

-vane is a GPLv3 multivariate cryptographic library written in C
+vane is an open source post quantum crypto library written in C.

 Supported implementations;